Z-Alfadl/Module-5-Challenge/README.md

 3. The delete button removes the task from the list.
 3. Time slots are color coded based on their relation to the current time of the user.
     .
 Past time slots are faded grey and new entries are disabled.
     .
-Current time is highlighted in green.
+Current time is highlighted in red.
     .
-Future time slots are highlighted
+Future time slots are highlighted in green.
 4. Saved entries persist between sessions.
 5. A "Clear All" button is available near the top of the page to quickly remove all entries.